BottleRocketStudios/iOS-Hyperspace/Documentation/Guides/Error Recovery.md

        }.handlingRedirectsAsSuccess()
 ```

-Instead of going through the `TransportFailureRepresentable` machinery as usual, the present of a `Request.recoveryTransfer` that returns a non-nil `TransportSuccess` object, allows the request to be considered successful, giving the `Request.successTransformer` access to the raw 3XX `HTTP.Response`.
+Instead of going through the `TransportFailureRepresentable` machinery as usual, the presence of a `Request.recoveryTransfer` that returns a non-nil `TransportSuccess` object allows the request to be considered successful giving the `Request.successTransformer` access to the raw 3XX `HTTP.Response`.

 The `recoveryTransformer` is run before any of the `RecoveryStrategy`, meaning it is the quickest way to convert a "failure" into a "success".
 It is a non-optional property that defaults to simply returning `nil`.